You may think that once you have implemented two-factor authentication (2FA), all your employees are safe.

 Two-factor authentication is an added layer of security.
 Even if you accidentally gave away your password, hackers would need to get access to the second form of identification before they could enter your account.

-It’s strongly recommended that you turn on two-factor authentication for any essential account where possible.
+It’s strongly recommended that you turn on two-factor authentication for any essential account if possible.
 It’s an extra layer of security that keeps you mostly secure.

-Unless, of course, you fall victim to social engineering, and you give away the code yourself.
+Unless, of course, you fall victim to social engineering, and you give away the two-factor authentication code yourself.

 If you are looking for an authenticator application, here are some smartphone apps you can consider: